Confusion over exams in England as regulator pulls guidance

 The latest confusion emerged late Saturday when English exam regulator Ofqual launched a review on its own just-published guidance on how students can appeal grades awarded under a complicated system.

-In a brief statement hours after issuing the guidance, Ofqual said the policy was “being reviewed” by its board and that further information would be released “in due course.”
+In a brief statement hours after issuing the guidance, Ofqual said the policy setting out the criteria for students to make appeals was “being reviewed” by its board and that further information would be released “in due course.”

-No reason was provided for the sudden change, a development that is likely to cause further upset and anxiety among teenagers, especially those who received results for their final-year A-level exams last week.
+No reason was provided for the sudden change, a development that is likely to cause further upset and anxiety among teenagers, especially those 18 years old, who received results for their final-year A-level exams last week.

 The change has piled more pressure on Education Secretary Gavin Williamson, who has also faced acute criticism for failing to get all schools back in June as originally planned.
 One leading lawmaker from the governing Conservative Party said the confusion is “unacceptable.”